Revolving credit for UK retailers: managing the Christmas cash flow crunch

 A revolving credit facility addresses the Christmas cash flow problem more cleanly than any of the alternatives, because it was designed for cyclical working capital needs.

-Annual turnover: approximately £620k.
-Seasonal split: roughly 45% in October–December, 15% in each of the other three quarters.
+An independent gift retailer operating two shops and an online store.
+Annual turnover approximately £620,000.
+Seasonal split: roughly 45% in October to December, 15% in each of the other 3 quarters.

 What to look for in a retail finance product